Common deal structures

 Which entity is likely to be the target company (on a share sale) or the seller (on an asset sale)?

-In Italy, there are two forms of corporations assuring limited liability to all shareholders: the S.p.A. and the S.r.l..
+In Italy, there are two forms of corporations assuring limited liability to all shareholders: the S.p.A.
+(Società per azioni) and the S.r.l.
+(Società a responsabilità limitata).

 What are the different types of limited liability companies?

 In S.p.A.s, the minimum required corporate capital at incorporation is EUR 50,000.
-The capital is divided into shares, and the liability of the shareholders is limited by shares.
+The capital is divided into shares, and the liability of the shareholders is limited to shares.
 Shares can be issued as certificates (and recorded in the shareholders' ledger — libro soci) or they can be dematerialized — where no certificates exist and they can be issued in book-entry form.
-Each shareholder is granted with a number of shares that is proportional to the portion of the corporate capital subscribed, for a value that cannot be higher than the value of the contribution made.
+Each shareholder is granted a number of shares that is proportional to the portion of the corporate capital subscribed and paid by that shareholder, for a value that cannot be higher than the value of the contribution made.
 The aggregate value of the contributions cannot be lower than the total amount of the corporate capital.
-Shareholders of an S.p.A. usually have equal rights (Civil Code, Art.
-2348).
-However, besides ordinary shares, an S.p.A. may also issue special categories of shares.
+Shareholders of an S.p.A. usually have equal rights (Civil Code, Article 2348).
+However, besides ordinary shares, an S.p.A. may also issue special categories of shares to which different rights and prerogatives might be assigned.

 Is there a restriction on shareholder numbers?

 There are no restrictions imposed by law.
-The minimum/maximum number of shareholders is generally regulated in the relevant company's bylaws.
+The minimum/maximum number of shareholders may be regulated in the relevant company's bylaws.

 What are the key features of a share sale and purchase?

-The shares in an S.p.A. and participation in an S.r.l. are freely transferable, unless otherwise provided for by the company's articles of association/bylaws.
-The bylaws of an S.p.A. may provide for absolute non-transferability of the shares for a maximum period of five years from the date of incorporation of the company or from the date of the special shareholders' meeting that resolved to include such restriction in the company's bylaws.
-Restrictions may also be included in the shareholders' agreements.
-Restrictions in the bylaws are binding on, and enforceable against, the shareholders and the company as well as third parties.
-Restrictions in shareholders' agreements are only binding on, and enforceable against, the shareholders.
-The bylaws may subject the transfer of the shares in the S.p.A. to the discretionary approval of the company's corporate bodies or the shareholders.
-If they state that and if such approval is not granted, either of the following will apply:
+The shares of an “S.p.A.” company and the quota of an “S.r.l.” company are generally freely transferable, unless they are burdened by specific encumbrances or unless it is otherwise provided in the company’s bylaws or by a standing shareholders’ agreement.
+An S.p.A.'s bylaws may prohibit the transfer of shares for a maximum of five years from the company's incorporation or from the date of the special shareholders' resolution that resolved to include such restriction in the bylaws.
+Restrictions may also be included in shareholders' agreements executed between the seller and the other shareholders of the company prior to the completion of the new transaction.
+Restrictions in the bylaws are binding on, and enforceable against, the shareholders and the company, as well as third parties; restrictions in shareholders' agreements are only binding on, and enforceable against, the shareholders that are parties to such agreements.
+The bylaws may also subject the transfer of the shares/quota to the discretionary approval of the company's corporate bodies or the shareholders.
+If approval is not granted, either of the following will apply:

-• The company or the other shareholders must purchase the shares.
+2. The company or the other shareholders may be bound to purchase the shares.

-The bylaws of S.p.A. and S.r.l. companies may also provide for pre-emption or first refusal rights, whereby any shareholder who intends to transfer its shares for any reason shall first offer them pro rata to the other shareholders.
+The bylaws of S.p.A.s and S.r.l.s may also provide for pre-emption or first refusal rights, requiring a shareholder that intends to transfer its shares to first offer them pro rata to the other shareholders.

-Subject to certain limitations, other examples of restrictions on share transfers in the company's bylaws include lock-up provisions as well as tag-along and drag-along rights.
+Other examples of restrictions on share transfers in the company bylaws (subject to relevant limitations and specific provisions) may include lock-up provisions, as well as tag-along and drag-along rights.

 What are the key features of an asset sale and purchase?

-• Vis-a-vis the employees for TFR and any other payments or obligations connected to the employment relationships that are accrued at the time of the transfer
+1. Vis-à-vis the employees, for the payment of severance (“TFR”) and any other payments or obligations connected to the employment relationships that were accrued at the time of the transfer;

-Before completion of the transfer, the buyer can apply for a certificate relating to the seller issued by the tax authorities, stating whether there are any outstanding liabilities at the transfer date.
-If the certificate shows there are no such liabilities or the authority does not issue a certificate within 40 days, the buyer is exempted from the joint liability for pre-transfer taxes.
-Otherwise, if the issued certificate shows pre-transfer taxes, the buyer's liability is limited to those indicated in the same certificate.
+2. Vis-à-vis the tax authorities, for the seller's tax liabilities (including unpaid taxes and sanctions due for any noncompliance with tax laws) of the transferred business related to the year in which the closing occurred and the two prior years (and for any tax assessments by the tax authority in the same period), regardless of whether they were reflected in the seller's accounting books.
+In relation to this latter matter, it is important to note that, before completion of the transfer, the seller, upon request of the buyer, can apply for a certificate relating to the transferred company, to be issued by the tax authorities, stating whether there are any outstanding liabilities as at the transfer date.
+If the certificate shows there are no such liabilities or the authority does not issue a certificate within 40 days, then the buyer is exempted from the joint liability for pre-transfer taxes.
+If the issued certificate shows pre-transfer taxes, then the buyer's liability is limited to those indicated in the certificate, and the allocation of such liability becomes a negotiation matter between the parties.